Sorry, Readability was unable to parse this page for content.

 mit nfl schedule brittney griner ied Texas Bombing breaking news new york post

-(AP) ?
+NEW YORK (AP) ?
 The Justice Department and 33 state attorneys general on Friday said they want to force Apple to sign contracts with publishers that don't prevent Apple or other e-book stores from competing on price.

 A federal judge ruled last month that Apple Inc. colluded with publishers to raise e-book prices.
 The Cupertino, Calif., company has denied wrongdoing and has said it will appeal the decision.